Cool-Bot-List/core/docs/Javascript | Typescript-wrapper.md

 ## Installing the NPM package.
+Run the folowing command in a termnal or command line.
 `npm i coolbotlist.js --save`

+## Setting the Wrapper Up
 Once the package has successfully been installed you'll need to create a new instance of the wrapper.
 You're required to pass the client as the first parameter and your API token as the second.

 ```js